macacollins/book-it/README.md

 - Viewing the rest of the game (Links to chess.com instead)
 - Analyzing positions (Links to Lichess instead)
 - Educating you about Chess openings (Links to Chessable instead)

+These links are under each game in the list.

 ### Chess.com